The Army is developing a way to generate electricity for drones by beaming a laser onto a photovoltaic cell.

 New technology will allow unmanned aerial systems to communicate telemetry information over an LTE network.

 Police are turning to unmanned aerial vehicles to take high-resolution photos for creating 3D models used by crash investigators.

 San Diego is combining its drone research with smart city efforts.

 The Nevada Drone Center of Excellence for Public Safety aims to reduce air hazards from drones as they are integrated into the commercial air traffic system.

-The Bureau of Fiscal Service discovered that managing robotic process automation
+The Bureau of the Fiscal Service is expanding its blockchain and robotic process automation projects.